ultralytics/ultralytics/docs/models/rtdetr.md

 ## Overview

 Real-Time Detection Transformer (RT-DETR) is an end-to-end object detector that provides real-time performance while maintaining high accuracy.
-It efficiently processes multi-scale features and supports flexible adjustment of inference speed.
+It efficiently processes multi-scale features by decoupling intra-scale interaction and cross-scale fusion, and supports flexible adjustment of inference speed using different decoder layers without retraining.
 RT-DETR outperforms many real-time object detectors on accelerated backends like CUDA with TensorRT.

+### Key Features

+- **Efficient Hybrid Encoder:** RT-DETR uses an efficient hybrid encoder that processes multi-scale features by decoupling intra-scale interaction and cross-scale fusion.
+This design reduces computational costs and allows for real-time object detection.
+- **IoU-aware Query Selection:** RT-DETR improves object query initialization by utilizing IoU-aware query selection.
+This allows the model to focus on the most relevant objects in the scene.
+- **Adaptable Inference Speed:** RT-DETR supports flexible adjustments of inference speed by using different decoder layers without the need for retraining.
+This adaptability facilitates practical application in various real-time object detection scenarios.

 ## Pre-trained Models